John Aitchison

-John Aitchison (22 July 1926 – 23 December 2016) was a Scottish statistician.
+John Aitchison (22 July 1926 – 23 December 2016) was a Scottish statistician known for his pioneering work in the analysis of compositional data.

 Career

 John Aitchison studied at the University of Edinburgh after being uncomfortable explaining to his headmaster that he didn’t plan to attend university.
 He graduated in 1947 with an MA in mathematics.

 After two years wherein he did actuarial work, he also attended Trinity College, Cambridge.
 He had a scholarship to do so, and graduated in 1951 with a BA focused on statistics.
 The year after he graduated, he joined the Department of Applied Economics at Cambridge as a statistician.
 He continued his work at Cambridge until 1956, when he was offered the position of Lecturer of Statistics at the University of Glasgow.
 During his time at Glasgow, he wrote The Lognormal Distribution, With Special Reference to its Uses in Economics (1957) with J A C Brown (who he met at Cambridge).

 However, he left Glasgow in 1962, when the University of Liverpool offered him the positions of Senior Lecturer and head of Mathematical Statistics.
 In 1964, he was promoted to Reader.

 From 1966 to 1976 he was Titular Professor of Statistics and Mitchell Lecturer in Statistics at the University of Glasgow.
 He was made a Fellow of the Royal Society of Edinburgh in 1968.
 He began writing student level books, Solving Problems in Statistics (Volume 1 in 1968, Volume 2 in 1972) and Choice Against Chance: An Introduction to Statistical Decision Theory (1970).

-In 1976 he joined the University of Hong Kong as a Chaired Professor of Statistics.
+In 1976 he joined the University of Hong Kong as a chair professor of statistics.
 He resigned from the University of Glasgow the year after and founded the Hong Kong Statistical Society.
-He was the President of the Society during 1977 to 1979.
+He was the president of the society during 1977 to 1979.

 In 1986 he published the book The Statistical Analysis of Compositional Data, an important resource on the analysis of compositional data.

 On his retirement from the University of Hong Kong in 1989, he joined the University of Virginia as Professor and Chairman of the Division of Statistics, which he retired from in 1994.
 After this, he returned to the University of Glasgow as an Honorary Senior Research Fellow in the Department of Statistics.